-St Emilion’s history stretches back to Roman times when the Roman ruler Decimus Magnus Ausonius founded a small property here in the 4th century when the Romans controlled Gaul (France).
+St Emilion’s history stretches back to Roman times when the Roman ruler Decimus Magnus Ausonius founded a small property in the 4th century when the Romans controlled Gaul (France).
 Ausonius was born in Bordeaux in the early 4th century, and after a long career as a city administrator, he retired to what we today know as St-Emilion in AD 383.
 He was the village’s first officially recorded resident and the beginning of many to fall in love with the region’s charms and serenity.
 His name has been immortalized in the famous St-Emilion winery, Chateau Ausone, and today’s vineyards can trace their history back to Roman viticulture in the 4th century.

 Emilian spent the last decades of his life creating a large cave in which he lived until he died in 787.
 His work was taken over by the Monks, who continued to develop a vast network of caves, catacombs, and eventually the Church that stands today.
-During this time, the village was renowned as a significant religious center; pilgrims flocked to visit the old dwellings of Emilian and his followers.
+During this time, the village was renowned as a significant religious center; pilgrims visited the old dwellings of Emilian and his followers.

 Today, the legacy of St Emilion’s subterranean past survives and is a major draw for visitors!
-As you walk along the village’s quaint medieval alleyways, remember that these limestone streets form the very heart and soul of St-Emilion, having been quarried centuries ago beneath your feet.
+As you walk along the village’s quaint medieval alleyways, remember that these limestone streets form the heart and soul of St-Emilion, having been quarried centuries ago beneath your feet.
 The Jurade, a center for tourism, organizes tours every day in the summer through the miles of underground passageways and wine cellars that make St-Emilion such a fascinating and distinctive wine town to visit.

 Gastronomy & Wine